D8A-SCIENCE/hpc-gitbook/k8s/setting-up-website.md

 # Hosting a website on the cluster

 This is an explanation of how to set up port forwarding so that you can view a website hosted on a pod in a local web browser.
 The basic idea is that we will create a SOCKS5 proxy to tunnel into the cluster, then access the website via the pod's internal IP.
+This can be useful to, for example: test services running with a pod/deployment, or to access a Jupyter kernel running in a container from a browser on your local machine.

-## Correctly exposing th application
+## Correctly exposing the application

 Ensure your Docker container is correctly serving your application.
 This will likely involve exposing a port in your Dockerfile